 The general approach of using managed certificate whitelists as described in the previous section can be applied for energy automation systems (smart grid).
-Figure 5 shows a substation automation system.
-A substation typically transforms voltage levels, and includes power monitoring and protection functions.
-Figure 5 shows separate network zones of the substation communication network.
-The field devices that perform the actual field level functionality of monitoring and acting on the electric power are called intelligent energy devices (IED).
-They are monitored and controlled by a substation controller, realizing a realtime automation system.
-Energy automation protocols are defined by the standard IEC61850 [18] which defined the Generic Object Oriented Substation Events (GOOSE) protocol.
-Additional network zones are available for local and remote service access, for integrating intelligent field devices with serial interfaces, and for support functions (file server, historian server for logging, remote access server, terminal server).
-A substation is connected to the utility communication network providing backend services like supervisory control and data acquisition (SCADA).
+Figure 7 shows a substation automation system.
+A substation typically transforms voltage levels, and includes power monitoring, and protection functions.
+Figure 7 shows separate network zones of the substation communication network.
+The field devices that perform the actual field level functionality of monitoring, and acting on the electric power are called intelligent energy devices (IED).
+They are monitored, and controlled by a substation controller, realizing a realtime automation system.
+Energy automation protocols are defined by the standard IEC 61850 [28] which specified the Generic Object Oriented Substation Events (GOOSE) protocol, realizing the realtime communication with transfer requirements smaller than microseconds by utilizing multicast Ethernet connections between the field devices.
+Additional network zones are available for local, and remote service access, for integrating intelligent field devices with serial interfaces, and for support functions (file server, historian server for logging, remote access server, terminal server).
+A substation is connected to the utility communication network providing backend services like supervisory control, and data acquisition (SCADA).
 Firewalls are used to control the traffic flow between zones.